AramZS/thespin/text/2108-04-30/3-folder-five.markdown

 **Core Surrounded by Enhanced Security** | With recent unrest shifting towards HC, increasingly seen as a symbol of unfair practices in The Enclave, the Council and HC's Free Battalion Mercs have increased security around all levels of the Core.
 Authorities have stated that they are worried about violent anti-corporate activities disrupting HC Peak or potentially damaging The Enclave's largest building.

 **ColSec Kills, EPD Does Nothing** | EastNoWa's transit station continues to overflow as the final Wall port to stay open under enhanced security.
 ColFoods has pushed most regular tube times and mass transit events to the lowest priority crossing times as it refuses to compromise its shipping schedule.
+Instead tubes are cleared for shipping of spicy vat chicken.
 Their private security firm ColSec has fully taken over the border and pushed out EPD supervisors and Enclave Traffic Enforcement and Control.
 Multiple reports have come to us of ColSec executing any who dare to disrupt shipping in any way.

 ~fiOpen
 ![Emergency Health Providers Forced to Get Creative Around Blocked Travel.](https://media.giphy.com/media/dw4ThMaI0g2o0EnUFV/giphy.gif)